raisedbyfinches/git-training/teacher/git-instructor-guide.md

    - Show recovery techniques step by step

 4. **Index/staging area:**
-   - Use the "packing a suitcase" analogy: you decide what goes in before finalizing
+   - Use the "packing a suitcase" analogy: you decide what goes in before finalising
    - Show partial staging of files and hunks
    - Demonstrate how the index enables atomic commits
    - Build the three-tree model (working directory, index, repository)